microsoft/mu_feature_ipmi/IpmiFeaturePkg/Docs/Ipmi_Feature.md

 [IPMI interface header file](../Include/IpmiInterface.h).

 __IPMI Base Library__ - Supplies a library abstraction for the basic functionality provided by the Generic IPMI component.
-This in the API surface that should be used for platform components implementing non-standard IPMI messages.
+This is the API surface that should be used for platform components implementing non-standard IPMI messages.
 The library definitions are in the [base library header file](../Include/Library/IpmiBaseLib.h).